Smart Lock Audio Recognition

 Software

-• SensiML Data Capture Lab (Windows 10) to record and label the audio data.
+• SensiML Data Studio (Windows 10) to record and label the audio data.

 • SensiML Analytics Studio for preparing data and managing pipelines and generating the appropriate Knowledge Pack to be deployed on the device of interest